 Figs.

 So when I see the first figs in the markets come summertime, I can’t help but do my own happy dance.
 It means indulging in a fruit that I find so incredibly satisfying, no matter the preparation.
-And I do see it as an indulgence, because for some reason, I am the only one who appreciates figs in my house, at least when it’s not in a cookie or bar.
+And I do view them as an indulgence because, for some reason, I am the only one who appreciates figs in my house, at least when it’s not in a cookie or bar.
 When I buy fresh figs, they are all for me.

 I decided to create a galette that combines the flavors of my ultimate midnight snack.
-My Fig, Honey and Goat Cheese Galette is perfect for those night time cravings, but it’s also wonderful as a lunch with a salad of fresh greens, at a brunch, or an appetizer with a good crisp Chardonnay.
+My Fig, Honey, and Goat Cheese Galette is perfect for those nighttime cravings, but it’s also wonderful as a lunch with a salad of fresh greens, at a brunch, or as an appetizer with a good crisp Chardonnay.
 Frankly, it’s delicious any time of the day.

 Fig, Honey and Goat Cheese Galette is a fig lover's dream.
 Nestled in a flaky, buttery crust are sweet figs, tangy goat cheese and sweet honey.
 Make it while fig season is here.